MiscellaneousStuff/miscellaneousstuff.github.io/_posts/2023-09-17-mech-interp-part-1-mlp-analysis.markdown

 However, a good place to start here is to measure basic characteristics of neuron activations across prompts and tokens.
 It makes sense to do this for the expanded MLP layer and the final smaller MLP layer within the Transformer Block.
-Transformer Blocks typically contain an MLP layer after the normed + residual attention mechamism which is 4 times larger than the model dimensionality, and then a succeeding MLP layer which is the models dimensionality size.
+Transformer Blocks typically contain an MLP layer after the normed + residual attention mechanism which is 4 times larger than the model dimensionality, and then a succeeding MLP layer which is the models dimensionality size.
 Later on we will see that within the studied model, there may be indications of superposition.